diBernardoGroup/Network-model-of-the-COVID-19/README.md

 # Description

 Thi is the Intermittent yet coordinated regional strategies can alleviate the COVID-19 epidemic: a network model of the Italian case https://arxiv.org/abs/2005.07594

 The section Network-model-of-the-COVID-19 describes:
 1. The simulator used for the model(scripts and istructions to use them);
-2. How to get figures of the paper (scenario generation instructions)
+2. How to get figures of the paper (scenario generation instructions).

+The section Identification Description includes:
+1. The scripts implementing the identification procedure of the paper;
+2. The proccedures to reproduce the identification results showed in the paper.

+The repository is organized as follows:

 # Network-model-of-the-COVID-19
 Network model of the COVID-19 epidemic in Italy to design and investigate regional containment and mitigation strategies